 Legal Proceedings-Several of our subsidiaries have been named, along with other defendants, in several complaints that have been filed in the Circuit Courts of the State of Mississippi involving over 700 persons that allege personal injury arising out of asbestos exposure in the course of their employment by some of these defendants between 1965 and 1986.
 The complaints also name as defendants certain of TODCO's subsidiaries to whom we may owe indemnity and other unaffiliated defendant companies, including companies that allegedly manufactured drilling related products containing asbestos that are the subject of the complaints.
 The number of unaffiliated defendant companies involved in each complaint ranges from approximately 20 to 70.
 The complaints allege that the defendant drilling contractors used those asbestos-containing products in offshore drilling operations, land based drilling operations and in drilling structures, drilling rigs, vessels and other equipment and assert claims based on, among other things, negligence and strict liability, and claims authorized under the Jones Act.
 The plaintiffs seek, among other things, awards of unspecified compensatory and punitive damages.
-Based on a recent decision of the Mississippi Supreme Court, we anticipate that the trial courts may grant motions requiring each plaintiff to name the specific defendant or defendants against whom such plaintiff makes a claim and the time period and location of asbestos exposure so that the cases may be properly severed.
-We have not yet had an opportunity to conduct any discovery nor have we been able to determine the number of plaintiffs, if any, that were employed by our subsidiaries or otherwise have any connection with our drilling operations.
-We intend to defend ourselves vigorously and, based on the limited information available to us at this time, we do not expect the liability, if any, resulting from these matters to have a material adverse effect on our consolidated financial position, results of operations and cash flo
+The trial court has ordered that the plaintiffs provide additional information regarding their employment histories.
+We have not yet had an opportunity to conduct any discovery nor have we been able to definitively determine the number of plaintiffs that were employed by our subsidiaries or otherwise have any connection with our drilling operations.
+We intend to defend ourselves vigorously and, based on the limited information available to us at this time, we do not expect the liability, if any, resulting from these matters to have a material adverse effect on our consolidated financial position, results of operations and cash flows.

-In 1990 and 1991, two of our subsidiaries were served with various assessments collectively valued at approximately \$6.8 million from the municipality of Rio de Janeiro, Brazil to collect a municipal tax on services.
+In 1990 and 1991, two of our subsidiaries were served with various assessments collectively valued at approximately \$7 million from the municipality of Rio de Janeiro, Brazil to collect a municipal tax on services.
 We believe that neither subsidiary is liable for the taxes and have contested the assessments in the Brazilian administrative and court systems.
-We have received several adverse rulings by various courts with respect to a June 1991 assessment, which is valued at approximately \$5.9 million.
+We have received several adverse rulings by various courts with respect to a June 1991 assessment, which is valued at approximately \$6 million.
 We are continuing to challenge the assessment, however, and have an action to stay execution of a related tax foreclosure proceeding.
+We expect that the government will attempt to enforce the judgment on this assessment and that the amount claimed may exceed the amounts we believe are at issue.
 We have received a favorable ruling in connection with a disputed August 1990 assessment but the government has appealed that ruling.
 We also are awaiting a ruling from the Taxpayer's Council in connection with an October 1990 assessment.
 If our defenses are ultimately unsuccessful, we believe that the Brazilian government-controlled oil company, Petrobras, has a contractual obligation to reimburse us for municipal tax payments required to be paid by them.
 We do not expect the liability, if any, resulting from these assessments to have a material adverse effect on our consolidated financial position, results of operations and cash flows.